What is Equity? and Why it matters

 Why Equity Matters

-Equity play a vital role in evaluating the financial health of business.
+Equity plays a vital role in evaluating the financial health of business.
 It shows how much of the company assets are owned outright by the shareholders or business owner.
 The basic accounting equation:

 Assets = Liabilities + Equity